jeffrey-l-turner/rchain/rspace++/README.md

 - Run tests: `cargo test -- --test-threads=1` with `rspace++` directory.
 Not to be run in parallel

 - `rustc <path_to_file>` to compile single rust file

+- `cargo test --test my_test_file -- --test-threads=1` tests all the functions in a single file